OasisLMF/GenerateDocs/src/sections/ODS.rst

 ODS is key to ensuring continued data consistency, transparency, collaboration, and scalability for the cat modelling community.
-This one consistent data format enables a significant reduction in  required efforts and cost when using multiple models from various providers.
+This one consistent data format enables a significant reduction in  required efforts and cost when using multiple models from various providers and transferring data around the market.

 The ODS is primarily comprised of two parts: